-And, towering over the former mosque, the bell tower makes it clear: This huge edifice now houses a place of Christian worship.
+And, towering over the former mosque, a bell tower makes it clear: This huge edifice now houses a place of Christian worship.

 In the 10th century, when a minaret stood where the bell tower stands today, Córdoba was arguably Europe's greatest city.
-A cultural capital, it had probably more than ten times the population of Paris.
+It was the cultural capital, with over ten times the population of Paris.
 Imagine the city, with paved streets, lit at night by oil lamps, piped-in running water, hundreds of mosques, palaces, and public baths.

 It was a city of poets and scholars.
 While things changed later, the Golden Age of Al-Andalus, as this society was called, was marked by a remarkable spirit of tolerance and cooperation among all religions.

 To learn more, I'm joined by my friend and fellow tour guide, Isabel Martinez.

 Rick: So Jews, Christians, and Muslims, all living together peacefully here?

 Isabel: Yes, certainly.
 It worked out during certain times, especially during the 10th century.

 Isabel: Well, that's what most of the people think.
 But I think it's more correct to say it was one culture with three religions, because at the end, all the people here talked Arabian language, cooked the same dishes, and wore the same clothes.